-In addition to his role on Armed Services, Sen. Inhofe is also a member of the Environment & Public Works Committee, the Commerce Committee and the Small Business Committee.
+In addition to his role on Armed Services, Sen. Inhofe is also a member of the Environment & Public Works Committee and the Small Business Committee.

 As the senior member on the Committee on Environment and Public Works, Sen. Inhofe is a committed supporter of our infrastructure.
 Inhofe believes one of the inherent roles of government is to provide for a safe and suitable infrastructure to allow our nation access to transportation and fully connect our national economy.
 In addition to providing for the national defense, he believes the single greatest service we can provide our citizens is the necessary infrastructure to enable the United States to remain the economic engine that drives the world’s economy.

-The latest battle on fossil fuels was won with the election of President Trump, but the war is still being waged by environmental activists around the country and Sen. Inhofe continues to defend an industry that employs millions of Americans, provides more than a trillion dollars to our economy and helps Americans get to work, heat their homes and cook their meals.
+The latest battle on fossil fuels was won during the previous administration, but the war is still being waged by environmental activists around the country and under the Biden administration, the threat intensifies.
+Sen. Inhofe continues to defend an industry that employs millions of Americans, provides more than a trillion dollars to our economy and helps Americans get to work, heat their homes and cook their meals.
 With the foundation Sen. Inhofe built and a President who understand the fossil fuel industry, the United States is working to pave a course toward energy dominance.

 As member of the Senate Small Business Committee, Sen. Inhofe regularly visits with Chambers of Commerce across Oklahoma.
 Every community says the same thing: they need relief from overregulation and more support for small businesses.
 He is an outspoken advocate in Congress for pro-growth policies that allow businesses in Oklahoma and around the country to succeed.
 In addition, he has worked to ensure family-owned businesses of all types are treated the same under the tax code.